 Naturally, most Republicans shudder at the thought, fearing such a bid would all but ensure Obama’s reelection.
 They needn’t lose much sleep.

 Although Ron Paul can’t do an interview these days without being asked about the possibility of a third-party run, it seems the media can’t take no for an answer.
 “I have no plans to do that,” he told NBC’s David Gregory.
 “I’m not even thinking about it,” he said on Fox News.
-“I have no intention of doing it,” he insisted on CNN’s State of the Union
+“I have no intention of doing it,” he insisted on CNN’s State of the Union.
+“I have no plans whatsoever to do it.”
+Which is what one should expect to hear from any candidate in his position — running for the Republican nomination.

 Of course, when pressed to “categorically, unequivocally, authoritatively, unconditionally, swear-on-your-first-born-son absolutely” rule out the possibility, Paul hedges.
 “I’m not going to rule anything out or anything in,” he told a relentless David Gregory on Sunday.
 “I don’t talk in absolutes.”